-Built as a structure for defense against northern tribes as well as against natural calamities like avalanches, these are a number of towers situated in northern Georgian province.
+Built as a structure for defence against northern tribes as well as against natural calamities like avalanches, these are a number of towers situated in northern Georgian province.
 The inhabitants of this remote area believe that each of these towers acted as a safe place to hide for every Svan family in case of an attack.
 While all these towers are very old, the oldest one is around 1,200 years old.

 Date built: 800-900 AD

 Once part of a mosque constructed way back in the 12th century, this is a stunning minaret in Afghanistan.
 The mosque here got destroyed in a terrible flood.
 However, the minaret was not affected.
 And a few traces of the mosque, that were remaining even after the flood, were destroyed by Mongol invaders sometime later.
 It was actually very surprising and shocking, that this minaret survived this as well, and is today standing still even after all the events that took place in the area.